History of the Jews in the Roman Empire: Late Roman period

-According to tradition, in 359 Hillel II created the Hebrew calendar, which is a lunisolar calendar based on math rather than observation.
+According to tradition, in 359 Hillel II created the Hebrew calendar, which is a lunisolar calendar based on mathematics rather than observation.
 Until then, the entire Jewish community outside the land of Israel depended on the observational calendar sanctioned by the Sanhedrin; this was necessary for the proper observance of the Jewish holy days.
 However, danger threatened the participants in that sanction and the messengers who communicated their decisions to distant communities.
 As the religious persecutions continued, Hillel determined to provide an authorized calendar for all time to come that was not dependent on observation at Jerusalem.

 Julian, the only emperor to reject Christianity after the conversion of Constantine, allowed the Jews to return to "holy Jerusalem which you have for many years longed to see rebuilt" and to rebuild the Temple.
 However Julian was killed in battle on 26 June 363 in his failed campaign against the Sassanid Empire.

+In the 380s, emperor Theodosius I instituted religious uniformity as the official policy of the empire so that many new regultations and statutes were imposed on non-Christians.
+From the fifth century onwards, Roman legislation increasingly prohibited Jews to engage in various occupations, including the legal profession, the military and the upper ranks of Roman administration and evidence for Jewish men holding high status decreases after this century.

 During the Byzantine–Sasanian War of 602–628 many Jews sided against the Eastern Roman Empire in the Jewish revolt against Heraclius, which successfully assisted the invading Persian Sassanids in conquering all of Roman Egypt and Syria.
 In reaction to this further anti-Jewish measures were enacted throughout the Eastern Roman realm and as far away as Merovingian France.
 Soon thereafter, 634, the Muslim conquests began, during which many Jews initially rose up again against their Eastern Roman rulers.